SimplifyJobs/fastapi-gcp-tasks/README.md

 simple_task.options(...).delay()
 ```

-All options from above can be overriden per call (including DelayedRouteBuilder options like `base_url`) with kwargs to the `options` function before calling delay.
+All options from above can be overwritten per call (including DelayedRouteBuilder options like `base_url`) with kwargs to the `options` function before calling delay.

 Example: